 Department of Philosophy, UNC College of Arts and Sciences

 - Co-Sponsoring the “Bioethics at UNC” (“BUNC”) faculty discussion group.
-This series of monthly faculty seminars has been organized under the Parr Center’s auspices since 2008, and is now organized through the Bioethics Center, with Parr Center support.
+This series of monthly faculty seminars have been organized under the Parr Center’s auspices since 2008 and is now organized through the Bioethics Center, with Parr Center support.

 - Co-Sponsoring guest speakers in bioethics.
 On Nov.
 7, 2010, the Parr Center and the Center for Bioethics co-sponsored Dr. Robert Wachbroit’s lecture, to inaugurate our Visiting Scholars in Bioethics Seminar Series.

 - Co-Sponsoring the UNC “Ethics Bowl” team.
 While the team continues to be organized through the Parr Center, the Center for Bioethics was able to help contribute to its 2011 season.

 The UNC Center for Bioethics partners with the UNC Health Care System to support the System’s Hospital Ethics Committee (HEC) and the Committee’s Clinical Ethics Grand Rounds Series.

 The NC TraCS Institute at UNC is one of 60 medical research institutions working together as a national consortium to improve the way biomedical research is conducted.
 The consortium, funded through the NIH Clinical and Translational Science Awards (CTSA), shares a common vision to reduce the time it takes for laboratory discoveries to become treatments for patients, and to engage communities in clinical research efforts.
 It also is fulfilling the critical need to train a new generation of clinical researchers.The Center for Bioethics collaborates with the Institute to co-sponsor the Institute’s Clinical Research Ethics Core, which provides educational activities, consultation services, and research support for the Institute.
 This co-sponsorship involves: